Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 Step 6 — Social Security and Medicare

 That is approximately $5,522 per month or $66,264 per year.
 Jessica keeps about 66 percent of her gross pay.
-The other 34 percent goes to federal taxes, retirement, and insurance.
+The remaining 34 percent goes to federal taxes, retirement savings, and health insurance.

 What If Jessica Lived in California Instead?

-If Jessica earned the same $100,000 salary in California, her net pay would be approximately $2,393 per biweekly paycheck.
-Texas gives her $368 more per paycheck.
-That is $736 more per month or $8,832 more per year.
+If Jessica earned the same $100,000 salary in California, her net pay would be approximately $2,393 per biweekly paycheck — because California charges 9.3 percent state income tax plus 1.1 percent SDI.
+Texas gives Jessica $368 more per paycheck.
+That is $736 more per month or $8,832 more per year just by living in Texas.

 What If Jessica Increased Her 401(k) to 10 Percent?

-If Jessica increased her 401(k) contribution from 5 percent to 10 percent, her taxable income would decrease.
-Her federal tax would drop by about $40 per paycheck.
-Her net pay would only decrease by about $100 per paycheck while saving an additional $192 for retirement.
+If Jessica raised her 401(k) contribution from 5 percent to 10 percent, her taxable income would decrease by $192.31 per paycheck.
+Her federal tax would drop by approximately $40 per paycheck.
+Her net pay would only decrease by about $100 per paycheck while saving an additional $192 toward retirement — a strong trade-off.

 What If Jessica Was Married Filing Jointly?

-If Jessica was married and filing jointly with the same $100,000 household income, her federal tax would be approximately $7,500 per year instead of $11,655.
-Her net pay would increase by about $160 per paycheck.
+If Jessica filed jointly on the same $100,000 household income, her federal tax would drop to approximately $7,500 per year instead of $11,655 — saving roughly $160 more per paycheck.
+The 2026 standard deduction for married filers is $30,000, which significantly lowers taxable income.

 Use Our Calculator to Test Your Own Numbers

-Try our calculator above.
-Change the salary, filing status, dependents, and 401(k) contribution to see exactly how much you take home in Texas.
+Try our Texas paycheck calculator above.
+Change the salary, filing status, dependents, and 401(k) contribution to see your exact take-home pay instantly.

 Texas vs California vs Florida — How Much More You Take Home

-Texas, Florida, and California are three popular states for workers.
+Texas, Florida, and California are three of the most popular states for workers.
 But your take-home pay varies dramatically depending on where you live.
 Here is the real difference.

-Texas and Florida give you approximately $8,864 more per year in take-home pay compared to California on a $100,000 salary.
+Texas and Florida give you approximately $8,864 more per year than California on a $100,000 salary.
 That is $738 more per month or $340 more per biweekly paycheck.

 What About Higher Salaries?